A MESSAGE FROM THE COMMANDER

 umbrella organization, United States Power Squadrons®.

 An additional, one-time $20.00 application fee is

 required for new memberships (either individual or family).
 RSPS

-is currently waiving the application fee for active United States military.
+is waiving the application fee through December, 2017 for active

 For more information about joining the Raleigh Sail & Power

 Squadron, please contact:

 Would you like to join the Raleigh Sail & Power Squadron